 Bebe Neuwirth, who played Velma Kelly, reflected on Ms. Lewis' work on Dec.
 21, telling Playbill.com, "Marcia was a deeply talented, and extraordinarily entertaining artist.
 But beyond that, she was one of the most profoundly good people I've been blessed to know.
 She was so kind, sweet, compassionate and loving.
 When she flashed her smile — one of pure love, sparkling delight and mischief — your world lit up, and joy reigned.
 Everyone who knew this beautiful woman — colleagues, friends, family, audiences — loved her; she will be deeply missed by us all."

+Ms. Lewis was widely hailed for her work in the hit musical, which was likewise acclaimed.
+It was the biggest success of her career, and she was again nominated for a Tony Award.
 Her stage work tapered off after that triumph.
 But she pulled a surprise finale out of her sleeve.
 In 2001, Ms. Lewis — who had been previously wed once before — married Nashville businessman Fred Bryan, a financial advisor who had seen Chicago 15 times.
 The two had met in 1999 at the 21st anniversary party of friends at the Hotel Europa in Venice.

 "By the end of the party, I was glowing," Ms. Lewis said.
 "I had been pretty much on my own and working every night for two decades.
 But about two years ago I started thinking about love, and I made a list of every characteristic I wanted in a man."
 Mr. Bryan began traveling to New York to visit a daughter — and to see Chicago.